-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Nazareth Independent School District as of August 31, 2022, and for the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Nazareth Independent School District as of and for the year ended August 31, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Nazareth Independent School District as of August 31, 2022, and the respective changes in the financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Nazareth Independent School District, as of August 31, 2023, and the respective changes in the financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).